 Executive Committee; Chair, Performance Committee

 Darren Dick joined the Canadian Partnership Against Cancer’s Board of Directors in 2012.
-He serves as Chair of the Performance Committee and is a member of the Executive Committee.
+He is a member of the Executive Committee and serves as Chair of the Performance Committee.

 Mr. Dick is Director of External Relations at the Schulich School of Law at Dalhousie University and is also the President of DLD Management Ltd. Prior to this, he spent 20 years as a Senior Financial Advisor with Assante Wealth Management Limited.